 Net Head Midge | selective trout emerger pattern

-This is a very versatile emerger pattern and has served me well in the Smokies as well as other spring creeks in West Virginia, PA, and my home water near my house in Urbana, the Mad River.
+This is a very versatile emerger pattern that has served me well in the Smokies, other spring creeks in West Virginia and PA, and the Mad River, my home water near my house in Urbana.
+You can achieve a significant amount of flotation from the loop configuration, so I especially like using it in spillways and swifter tailouts in the surface film.

 Net Head Midge